ValyrianTech/hivemind-python/README.md

 - Result caching for performance optimization
 - Author verification for finalization

+## Dependencies

+### IPFSDictChain

+This package relies on [IPFSDictChain](https://github.com/ValyrianTech/ipfs_dict_chain), a library that provides a dictionary-like data structure with IPFS-based storage and blockchain-like chaining capabilities.
+IPFSDictChain enables the Hivemind Protocol to store and retrieve data in a decentralized manner while maintaining data integrity and immutability.

 ## HivemindIssue Class

 The `HivemindIssue` class is the foundation of the Hivemind Protocol, representing a voting issue to be decided by participants.